Xilinx/fpga24_routing_contest/docs/FAQ.md

 ### How are we going to be evaluated and ranked against other contestants?

 All team solutions will be measured using the same criteria, hardware platform, and constraints.
-A scoring tool will be provided that will measure the results of each team’s submission and will generate a score based on the scoring criteria.
+Detailed information about how solutions will be scored and how teams will be ranked is available on the [Scoring Criteria](score.html) webpage.

 ### Can teams change the placement solution provided to improve the running time of the router?